semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ![alt text](non_commutative.png "Non commutativity")

 And in fact this non-commutative property is what makes the puzzle hard, because we need to apply the rotations in a careful order.
 If twisting the cube faces would be commutative, then solving the cube would be trivial.
-To see this, let's take a simplified version of the puzzle, where we can only turn the front (F) and back (B) faces (all other rotation are not allowed).
+To see this, let's take a simplified version of the puzzle, where we can only turn the front (F) and back (B) faces (all other rotations are not allowed).
 In this specific case, we have commutative operations, because the front and back faces don't intersect (the facelets that they are permuting are independent of each other), and so the order of twists does not matter.
 (A fancy way of saying this in mathematics is that “disjoint permutations” commute).

-No matter how much someone scrambles the cube with these two operation, the solution will be trivial.
-We know that making 4 turns of any face gets as back to the inital starting position.
+No matter how much someone scrambles the cube with these two operations, the solution will be trivial.
+We know that making 4 turns of any face gets us back to the initial starting position.
 So if the front and back faces are not in the initial starting position, we just need to turn them 1,2 or 3 times (depending on the setup) and the cube is solved.
 So we can conclude that commutativity is boring, when it comes to cubing.

 As a side note, computer solving algorithms (like the Thistlethwaite algorithm), use principles from group theory and similar subgroups (with restricted set of moves) to reduce the complexity of solving the cube and guarantee a worst case scenario of 45 moves to solve any scrambled cube.